Please provide your lab and description of research.

 Where did you complete your undergraduate degree?

-Florida International University.
+Florida International University in Miami.

 What played into your decision to get a graduate engineering degree?

 I have always found the brain to be fascinating.
 During college, I was able to explore a career in research by presenting at conferences, having my own project and interacting with different professionals in the biomedical field.
 The idea of being able to make large scientific and medical contributions while also opening opportunities to underrepresented minorities in STEM was thrilling to me.

 Besides the amazing and super collaborative research being offered, WashU was extremely welcoming to me.
 As I spoke to different students and faculty, I knew I would be able to find a niche in the school.
 Also, I was fortunate to be part of the McDonnell International Scholars Academy, which gave me a global family within WashU.

 "Biological Neural Computation."
 The course material is very dense, but the way it is structured made me push myself to learn so many different things that can be applied to neuro-oriented research.

 Who is your favorite instructor and why?